archetype-themes/plugin-theme-component/README.md

 Archetype Themes' CLI (Command Line Interface) is designed to facilitate Shopify Theme development by making it fast and easy to populate and maintain Themes with tons of Sections.

-Gone are the days of manually copying sections from one theme to another, Archie allows you to create a shareable Collection of Sections that we bundle as an NPM package.
+Gone are the days of manually copying sections from one theme to another, Archetype Themes' CLI allows you to create a shareable Collection of Sections that we bundle as an NPM package.
 Simply add the dependency to install them within your Shopify Themes.

 **Main Benefits**